ing-bank/prometheus-scenarios/README.md

 # Prometheus Scenarios

 This repo contains a collection of learning scenarios.
-Each scenario is meant to teach a topic through explanation and practical exercices.
+Each scenario is meant to teach a topic through explanation and practical exercises.

 Currently available scenarios:
 - the [PromQL](promql/README.md) scenario is meant to teach how to use Grafana and PromQL to create dashboards